Key takeaways

 • A general rule of thumb is that cash and cash equivalents should comprise between 2% and 10% of your portfolio.

-Cash and cash equivalents play a variety of roles in your investment portfolio and financial plan, including providing liquidity, portfolio stability and emergency funds for unexpected events.
-Cash equivalent vehicles are typically defined as money held in different types of accounts, such as savings, checking and money markets, as well as short-term investments with maturities less than 90 days, such as CDs, bonds and Treasuries.
+What are cash equivalent vehicles?
+They’re typically defined as accounts like savings, checking and money market accounts, as well as short-term investments with maturities less than 90 days, such as CDs, bonds and Treasuries.

-What can I expect to earn on cash and cash-equivalent investments?
+What can I expect to earn on cash and cash equivalents?

 How much cash should I have in my portfolio?